on this page

 When you make a claim, you need to tell us if you’re involved in a business.

-If you’re getting a payment from us, you need to tell us if you or your partner start a business.
+If you’re getting a payment from us, you need to tell us if you or your partner start or become involved in running an existing business.

 You don’t need to report your business income each fortnight as part of your employment income reporting.